mingleiw/photon/README.md

 # photon

 eBPF-based network monitoring tool which can capture the service live traffic.
 Photon attaches an eBPF program to service host/vm xdp hook point and store the packets to BPF_MAP_TYPE_PERF_EVENT_ARRAY map.
+A user space program prints the packets and store them in the pcap file.

 ## Getting Started